Blog/Google Ads

 How much should a small business spend on Google Ads?+

-For a small business just starting with Google Ads, a realistic minimum is $1,000–$1,500/month in ad spend.
-Below $1,000/month, campaigns typically lack enough data to exit Google's learning phase — meaning Smart Bidding strategies cannot optimise and CPAs will be unstable.
-Start with a single focused campaign (one product or service, one location), verify conversion tracking, and scale once you have 30+ monthly conversions with a stable CPA.
+$1,000–$1,500/month is a realistic minimum to get meaningful data.
+Below $1,000/month, campaigns often cannot exit Google's learning phase — Smart Bidding cannot optimise and CPAs will be unstable.
+Start with a single focused campaign (one product or service, one location), verify conversion tracking is working, and scale once you have 30+ monthly conversions at a stable CPA.

 Why do Google Ads cost so much in some industries?+